 Another factor now coming into play is the number of different databases and platforms being used by IT teams.
 While SQL Server or Oracle databases are still preferred for mission-critical and legacy applications, there is a rise in the take-up of open source databases like MySQL, PostgreSQL and MariaDB, along with cloud platforms like Aurora, Redshift and Snowflake.

 This is further compounded by the variety of open source databases in use in the same organization.
-Among the findings in Percona’s 2019 Open Source Data Management Software Survey, for example, 92% of respondents stated they use more than one database, 89% had more than one open source database, and 73% had multiple database types.
+Percona’s latest Open Source Data Management Software Survey, for example, found that even more companies are choosing to run multiple databases in multiple locations over multiple platforms.